mankenavenkatesh/Language-Agnosticism/README.md

-This Branch Contains all the problems implemented in JAva
+This Branch Contains all the problems implemented in Scala.